SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/SwpTrmLib/Methods/handy/requestcustomerdigitstring.md

 ---
 title: RequestCustomerDigitString
-permalink: /:path/requestcustomerdigitstring/
+permalink: /:path/requestcustomerdigitstring
 description: |
-    RequestCustomerDigitString / RequestCustomerDigitStringAsync ask customer to enter a string of digits
+    Use this method to ask the customer to enter a string of digits
+icon:
+    content: support_agent
+    outlined: true
 ---
 ### Method Signatures